 These oil and gas work skills and areas of expertise should also be highlighted in your oilfield cover letter, demonstrating you are a dedicated and driven individual.

-A job posting could ask for a curriculum vitae (CV), not a resume, in Canada it would usually be a resume.
-Read about the difference between a CV and resume.
+A job posting could ask for a curriculum vitae (CV), not a resume.
+In Canada, it would usually be a resume.
+Read about the difference between a CV and a resume.

 Preparing for your oilfield interview is just as important as developing your resume and cover letter.
 If you have received notice that you are requested to complete an over-the-phone interview, here are a few job interview tips to keep in mind: